-Comparing to the conventional architecture, all multi-bit architectural variations performed better.
-Even with no bus-based routing tracks, the multi-bit architecture is 3.6% smaller due to the more efficient datapath-oriented placement and routing.
-Overall the best multi-bit architecture is 9.6% smaller than the best standard architecture, which represents a routing area reduction of over 14%.
+Compared to the conventional architecture, all multibit architectural variations performed better.
+Even with no bus-based routing tracks, the multibit architecture is 3.6% smaller due to the more efficient datapath-oriented placement and routing.
+Overall, the best multibit architecture is 9.6% smaller than the best standard architecture, which represents a routing area reduction of over 14%.
+Note that the theoretical maximum area saving as predicted in Table III is 37% for M = 4.
+This area reduction, however, assumes 100% bus-based routing tracks.
+For the percentile range of 40%-50%, the theoretical maximum area saving is between 15% to 19%.
+In comparison, our experimental results have achieved between 50% to 64% of this theoretical maximum.

-Finally, Table 6 lists the per-circuit-behavior of the benchmark circuits.
+Finally, Table VII lists the per-circuit-behavior of the benchmark circuits.
 As shown, for the 40% to 50% percentile range, 12 circuits (representing 79% of the total benchmark area) require less area to implement when compared with the conventional FPGA architecture.
-When compared with multi-bit FPGA architectures that contain no bus-based tracks, 7 out of 15 circuits, representing 72% of the total benchmark area, require less area to implement.
+When compared with multibit FPGA architectures that contain no bus-based tracks, 7 out of 15 circuits, representing 72% of the total benchmark area, require less area to implement.